Be aware that some spoilers will be unmarked. Read ahead at your own risk of being spoiled.

 - Purple Is Powerful: Their aura is purple, and they are among the most powerful beings in the multiverse.

 - Signature Move: "Hakai" ("Destroy"), a One-Hit Kill ability that's part the Gods of Destruction moveset.
 They extend their palm at a target, say the word, and it is slowly and completely destroyed.
-Any mortal hit by is is destroyed down to the soul.
+Any mortal hit by it is destroyed down to the soul.
 Zamasu, Dr. Mashirito (as a ghost), and even an entire city have all fallen victim to it.
 The user can, however, control the lengths the technique goes to.

 - Smug Super: There is no God of Destruction who isn't aware of how powerful they are.
 Even Sidra will invoke his will if pressed.